Computing Maximum Independent Set on Outerstring Graphs and Their Relatives: Introduction

+Here we briefly review the related research on computing $\mis$ for various classes of intersection graphs, which motivated our work.

-Ehrlich et al.~\cite{DBLP:journals/jct/EhrlichET76} showed in 1976 that every planar graph has a string representation.
-Moreover, the longstanding Scheinerman’s conjecture~\cite{Scheinerman84}, stating that all planar graphs can be represented as intersection graphs of line segments was proved affirmatively only in 2009 by Chalopin and Gon\c{c}alves~\cite{DBLP:conf/stoc/ChalopinG09}.
-For the $\mis$ problem, Fox and Pach~\cite{DBLP:conf/soda/FoxP11} gave an algorithm with an approximation factor of $n^\epsilon$ when the input consists of a set of curves, any two intersecting at most a constant number of times.
-The $\mis$ problem has been studied on the intersection graph of other geometric objects such as line segments~\cite{DBLP:journals/comgeo/AgarwalM06}, disks and squares~\cite{DBLP:journals/siamcomp/ErlebachJS05}, rectangles~\cite{DBLP:conf/soda/ChalermsookC09} and pseudo-disks~\cite{DBLP:journals/dcg/ChanH12}.
+The $\mis$ problem is NP-hard for string graphs, even when the strings are straight line segments~\cite{KratochvilN90}.
+For string graphs with any two strings intersecting at most a constant number of times, Fox and Pach~\cite{DBLP:conf/soda/FoxP11} gave an approximation algorithm with an approximation factor of $n^\epsilon$.
+The $\mis$ problem has been studied on intersection graphs of other geometric objects such as disks and squares~\cite{DBLP:journals/siamcomp/ErlebachJS05}, rectangles~\cite{DBLP:conf/soda/ChalermsookC09}, general convex objects~\cite{DBLP:journals/comgeo/AgarwalM06}, and pseudo-disks~\cite{DBLP:journals/dcg/ChanH12}.

-We study the $\mis$ problem on outerstring graphs and their relatives with respect to the time-complexity of solving $\mis$ in circle graph representations.
+In this paper we examine the $\mis$ problem on the class of outerstring graphs, which is defined as follows.

-\begin{definition}[Outerstring Graph~\cite{DBLP:journals/jct/Kratochvil91}] Graph $G$ is called an \emph{outerstring graph} if it is the intersection graph of a set of curves that lie inside a disk such that each curve intersects the boundary of the disk in one of its endpoints. \end{definition}
+\begin{definition}[Outerstring Graph~\cite{DBLP:journals/jct/Kratochvil91}] Graph $G$ is called an \emph{outerstring graph} if it is \emph{an} intersection graph of a set of curves that lie inside a disk such that each curve intersects the boundary of the disk in one of its endpoints. \end{definition}

 Figure~\ref{fig:graphClasses}(d) shows an example of an outerstring graph.
 A string representation of a graph is called \emph{grounded}, if one endpoint of each string is attached to a \emph{grounding line} $\ell$ and all strings lie on one side of $\ell$.
 For example, a graph $G$ is called a \emph{grounded segment graph}, if it is the intersection graph of a set of segments such that each segment is attached to a grounding line $\ell$ at one of its endpoints and all segments lie on one side of $\ell$; see Figure~\ref{fig:graphClasses}(e).